openspending/community.openspending.org/resources/osi/okfn-greece.md

 ## Project results

-OKFN Greece highlights two major achievements from their data quality review and proposals:
+Open Knowledge Foundation Greece highlights two major achievements from their data quality review and proposals:

 1. For the Cl@rity programme substantial improvements have been